Released April 14, 2021

-These rates were calculated using the data collected by Green-e® Energy during annual verification of 2018 certified sales and the most recent emissions and generation data provided by eGRID in the U.S. for each eGRID subregion.
+This table shows the residual mix calculation based on eGRID subregions.
+These rates were calculated using the data collected by Green-e® Energy during annual verification of 2019 certified sales and the 2019 emissions and generation data provided by eGRID in the U.S. for each eGRID subregion in the U.S. for each eGRID subregion.

 The residual mix emissions rate is calculated by first subtracting all unique Green-e® Energy certified sales (in megawatt-hours [MWh]) from the total generation within each subregion.
 The total CO2 emissions for each region are then divided by this new generation number for each subregion, resulting in an adjusted emissions rate (lb CO2/MWh) that accounts for use of renewable energy from a Green-e® Energy certified product.

 For this calculation, each U.S.-generated MWh is assigned to a specific eGRID subregion, with generating facilities assigned to eGRID subregions using facility zip codes and Energy Information Agency data.
 Generation from facilities that cannot be readily assigned to eGRID subregions is excluded from these residual mix emissions rates.

 2021 Green-e® Residual Mix Emission Rates (2019 Data)

 |eGrid Subregion||CO2 Emissions (tons)||Net Generation (MWh)||Emission Rate (lb / MWh)||Voluntary RE emissions (lbs)||Voluntary RE (MWh)||Adjusted System Mix (lbs / MWh)||Difference (lbs / MWh)||% Difference|